2020 Los Angeles Rams season: Week 11: at Tampa Bay Buccaneers

 In a high-stakes battle on Monday Night Football, the Rams took down the favored Buccaneers for the fourth straight time at Raymond James Stadium dating back to 2012.
 Quarterback Jared Goff completed 39 of 51 passes for 376 yards and touchdowns to three different receivers.
 Wide receiver Robert Woods caught a 4-yard TD pass to cap off the Rams' opening offensive drive, then late in the second period took a short pass from Goff and weaved his way for a 35-yard gain down to the Tampa Bay 20, which led to a 38-yard field goal by newly-acquired kicker Matt Gay, who had kicked for the Buccaneers in 2019.
-Leading 17-14 at halftime, the Rams never trailed in the second half as Goff hit rookie running back Cam Akers on a swing pass out of the backfield in the third quarter, and Gay added a 40-yard field goal with 2:40 remaining in the game.
+Leading 17-14 at halftime, the Rams never trailed in the second half as Goff hit rookie running back Cam Akers for a TD on a swing pass out of the backfield in the third quarter, and Gay added a 40-yard field goal with 2:40 remaining in the game.
 Woods was named NFC Offensive Player of the Week after finishing with 12 receptions for 130 yards and a score.
 Fellow wide receiver Cooper Kupp caught 11 passes for 146 yards and rookie wideout Van Jefferson scored the first touchdown of his NFL career off a 7-yard pass from Goff in the second quarter.
 On defense, free safety Jordan Fuller intercepted Buccaneers quarterback Tom Brady twice in the second half.
 The first, coming midway through the third period, led to a Rams touchdown, while the second came just after the two-minute warning and the Rams were able to run out the clock.
 The win gave head coach Sean McVay victories over every team in the NFC other than his own, and made the Rams 6-1 versus the Buccaneers in their last seven meetings.